robeeeeey/handtalk-challenge/README.md

-If you have PyCharm, clone the project directly, open the file `main.py` and run.
+If you have PyCharm, clone the project directly, open the file `main.py` and start it.